Edgar Hanfstaengl

-Edgar Hanfstaengl (15 July 1842, in Munich – 28 May 1910, in Munich) was a chief clerk, commercial purchaser and art publisher.
+Edgar Hanfstaengl (15 July 1842 – 28 May 1910) was a chief clerk, commercial purchaser and art publisher.
 He was significantly the son of a famous Bavarian court photographer who was connected with the circle of Ludwig II and became a close confidant of Duchess Sophie in Bavaria.
 He was also the father of the political figure Ernst Hanfstaengl.

 Origins and young life

-Edgar Hanfstaengl was born in Munich, the son of the photographer Franz Hanfstaengl (1804–1877) and his first wife Franziska Wegmeier (1809–1860).
+Edgar Hanfstaengl was born and died in Munich.
+He was the son of the photographer Franz Hanfstaengl (1804–1877) and his first wife Franziska Wegmeier (1809–1860).
 Edgar completed a training as commercial purchaser in Stettin and with a London wholesaler.
 At the beginning of the 1860s Edgar set out for Asia, to work as financial clerk to the Clark Tea Wholesaler's Company.
 In 1867 he returned to Munich to his father's Art business, where he was put to work as head clerk.
 In the same year he embarked upon a love-affair with the fiancée of Ludwig II of Bavaria, Duchess Sophie in Bavaria.
 On 12 November 1868 Edgar took over the photographic workshop and expanded the business to the Franz Hanfstaengl Art Publishing House.